 Thankfully, municipalities can help citizens overcome homelessness.
 In fact, local governments play a huge role in providing temporary housing solutions and navigation centers for the homeless until they can find permanent housing.

 These homeless citizens can have the basic security they need to be thriving members of your community.

 Challenges Cities Face in Housing the Homeless

-Currently, there is no standard “how-to” guide for how municipalities should offer housing solutions for the homeless.
+Currently, there is no standard “how-to” guide for how municipalities should offer navigation centers and housing solutions for the homeless.
 Instead, state and local governments work to find solutions for their specific community’s needs.

 Some cities are at a loss for finding appropriate housing solutions for their homeless citizens.
 This may be because there aren’t any existing vacant structures in the city available to shelter people.

-On the other hand, some cities that do have existing structures are still struggling to provide homeless shelters as a result of the COVID-19 pandemic.
+On the other hand, some cities that do have existing structures are still struggling to provide homeless shelters and navigation centers as a result of the COVID-19 pandemic.
 Since social distancing measures need to be taken, close-knit living quarters cannot safely house a large number of people during this time.

 How Are Cities Housing their Homeless Citizens?

 When traditional buildings are not available or cannot be used, municipalities must get creative in their approach to building shelters.
 Unfortunately, not all of the solutions currently being used are safe or humane.

 For example, the city of Phoenix deemed a concrete parking lot surrounded by a chain-link fence to be a shelter for their homeless population.
 Their homeless population must sleep on asphalt at night and is exposed to direct sunlight throughout the day.
 These are not qualities of a safe or humane shelter.